 - Talk to your doctor or nurse about precautions you can take to avoid infections.

 - If you get a rash do not put anything on it unless your doctor or nurse says you may.
 Keep the area around the rash clean and dry.
 Ask your doctor for medicine if your rash bothers you.

 Food and Drug Interactions

-- Do not eat grapefruit and/or pomegranate, or drink grapefruit/pomegranate juice while taking this medicine.
-They may raise levels of ribociclib in your body.
+- Do not eat grapefruit or drink grapefruit juice while taking this medicine.
+This may raise levels of ribociclib in your body.
 This could make side effects worse.

 - Avoid the use of St. John’s Wort while taking ribociclib as this may lower the levels of the drug in your body, which can make it less effective.

-- Check with your doctor or pharmacist about all other prescription medicines and dietary supplements you are taking before starting this medicine as there are a lot of known drug interactions with ribociclib.
-Also, check with your doctor or pharmacist before starting any new prescription or over-the-counter medicines, or dietary supplement to make sure that there are no interactions.
+- Check with your doctor or pharmacist about all other prescription medicines and over-the-counter medicines and dietary supplements (vitamins, minerals, herbs and others) you are taking before starting this medicine as there are known drug interactions with ribociclib.
+Also, check with your doctor or pharmacist before starting any new prescription or over-the-counter medicines, or dietary supplements to make sure that there are no interactions.